mderk/ai_translator/Readme.md

-# Translator Project
+# Translation Project Manager

-A tool for managing and automating translations using DeepL API.
+A tool for managing translation projects using DeepLX API.

+## Features

+-   Batch translation of short phrases for better performance
+-   Progress tracking and resumable translations
+-   Support for placeholders in text (e.g. {name}, {count})
+-   Automatic case preservation
+-   Graceful shutdown with progress saving
+-   Support for both regular and Pro DeepLX API endpoints

 ## Installation